Imagine the perfect way to eat an Oreo.

 “Rheology can be used to measure the texture of food depending on the failure stresses and strains,” said author Crystal Owens.
 “We were able to characterize Oreo creme as quantitatively mushy.”

-They placed Oreos in a rheometer, a laboratory instrument they used to measure torque as it fixed one side of the cookie in place and carefully twisted the other.
+First, they placed Oreos in a rheometer, a laboratory instrument they used to measure torque as it fixed one side of the cookie in place and carefully twisted the other.
 After the filling failed and the cookie broke apart, they quantified the amount of creme on each wafer by visual inspection.

 “I had in my mind that if you twist the Oreos perfectly, you should split the creme perfectly in the middle,” said Owens.
 “But what actually happens is the creme almost always comes off of one side.”